Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$ Physics at LHC Energies: CEEX Exact EW Effects from MC-hh for the ATLAS Acceptance for Decays to Lepton Pairs Used in the Measurement of

 We consider next the muon $\eta$ distribution as we show it in Fig.~\ref{fig-2} for $10^8$ events.

 We see the modulation of the spectrum by the ISR at the 0.5 per cent level while the IFI (see the violet (light dark shade) ratio plot) and the exact ${\cal O}(\alpha^2L)$ correction (see the blue (dark shade) ratio plot) are at or below the fractional per mille level.
 Per mille level studies would be advised to take all three effects into account for a conservative precision analysis.
+When we repeat the calculations with the PDG~\cite{PDG:2016} values given in the Appendix for the quark masses, we see (in Fig.~\ref{fig-10} in the Appendix) that the respective effects are very similar in size but the ISR effect is shifted at or below the level of a per mille whereas the IFI and the ${\cal O}(\alpha^2L)$ effects are shifted at the fractional per mille level.

 We turn next to the the dimuon transverse momentum distribution which we present in Fig.~\ref{fig-3} for $10^8$ events.